TheWebMonks/meshmonk/meshmonk/README.md

  3) Putting the header files and compiled libs in the right directory
  4) Making sure those directories are searched by the compiler/linker during the compiling/linking process.

- Note: if you want to learn more about how libraries work and how to use them, we highly recommend [David Wheeler's How-To](https://www.dwheeler.com/program-library/Program-Library-HOWTO/t1.html)
+ Note: if you want to learn more about how libraries work and how to use them, we highly recommend [David Wheeler's How-To](https://www.dwheeler.com/program-library/Program-Library-HOWTO/t1.html).
+Some other useful sources are:
+ * How header files matter for shared libraries: [This stackoverflow answer](http://stackoverflow.com/a/1186836)

  ### Installing Eigen
  Eigen is a header-only library, which makes it very easy to use in your own projects.
 The only thing you have to do is download the header files and put them in a directory which your compiler searches so that it finds whatever it needs from the Eigen library.